vexy/Fridge/README.md

 Yup, and you're all **set**. `Fridge` will perform the network fetch and decode the network data and return your `struct`.
 Easy peasy right ?

-### Minimum iOS versions
+### Minimum Swift & iOS versions
-Fridge requires following configuration:
+`Fridge` requires following configuration:
-  - Swift 5.0
+  - Swift 5.5
-  - iOS 15.0
+  - iOS `15.0`
+  - macOS `12.0`

-`Fridge` is here to reduce the pain of fetching your stuff from the network, parsing, doing endless error checking and yeah... good old closures.
+`Fridge` is built using `async/await` philosophy and is here to reduce the pain of fetching your stuff from the network, parsing, doing endless error checking and yeah... good old closures.
 You can even say goodbay to closures if you want.
-It's build using `async/await` philosophy and requires `Swift 5.5` to run.

 *NOTE*
-As of 6-8-2021 Fridge requires `Swift5.5` and prebuilt Swift [snapshots](https://swift.org/download/#snapshots).
-You may also need to set `-Xfrontend -enable-experimental-concurrency` flag in other linker flags section.
-Checkout official [Swift.org](https://swift.org/) website for more info.
+Be sure to meet minimum configuration parameters as you may encounter difficult-to-recover build errors.
+_Sometimes_, altering liker flag `-Xfrontend -enable-experimental-concurrency` helps, but may fail if building with commandline
+Checkout official Swift.org website, for supporting earlier than minimums and other info.

-### Library reference
+### Library interface
 `Fridge` has very simple interface to work with:
   - `Fridge.grab🔮(from: URL)` method to get your `struct` directly from the network
   - `Fridge.freeze🧊()` to store your `struct` on the disk